CodecoolGlobal/tech-interview-workbook-Toxicc05/docs/module_progbasics.md

 strings, integers, boolians and other lists
 #### What is slice operator in Python and how to use?
 #### What arithmetic operators (+,*,-,/) can be used on lists in Python?
 What do they do?
-'+' adds to the value of the variable in the listelement, '*' multiplies the value in the list element or multiplies the list itself, '-' substracts from the list element
+'+' adds to the value of the variable in the list element, '*' multiplies the value in the list element or multiplies the list itself, '-' substracts from the list element
 #### What is the purpose of the in and not in membership operators in Python?
 'in' checks if a value is inside a variable, 'not' checks if a value is different fron the control value.
 #### What does the + operator mean when used with strings in Python?